Sedum sarmentosum Bunge

 Sedum angustifolium, Sedum kouyangense, Sedum sheareri

 Sedum sarmentosum is a perennial plant with sprawling leafy stems up to 10 inches (25 cm) long.
 Stems are light green to pale purple.
 Succulent leaves are arranged in whorls of 3 at intervals along the stem.
 Each leaf is up to 1 inch (2.5 cm) long and 0.25 inch (0.6 cm) across, elliptic to narrowly lanceolate in shape and bright green in color.
-Star-shaped flowers are bright greenish-yellow and about 0.5 inch (1.3 cm) in diameter.
+Star-shaped flowers are bright greenish-yellow and about 0.5 inches (1.3 cm) in diameter.

 USDA hardiness zones 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).